bradmdesign/uMMORPG2D_Instances/README.md

 2. Press "Play", and then click "Prebake Nav Mesh".
 3. Once they have been spawned, go to your Navigation2D window and click "Bake"
 4. <em>Optional</em> If you have several instances (tagged with Instance), you can spawn all of them at once by dragging the InstanceSpawner into the scene and clicking "Create Instances".
 This will go through all of your prefabs tagged "Instance" and start the Prebake Nav Mesh button on them.

+<strong>NOTE:</strong> This isn't a perfect solution for 2d navmesh users.
+The reason why we pre-bake nav meshes is so that when one spawns in that area, players can walk.
+If anyone wants to expand on this or figure out a way to pre-bake 2d navmeshes, please contact me/branch!
+</strong>NOTE 2:</strong> Instancing like this reserves this X axis - so be sure to build your additional rooms on the Y axis.